migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-08-24 Sat:
+Last week, I resolved build issues, optimized, and finalized [PR4735](https://github.com/harmony-one/harmony/pull/4735).
+This PR significantly enhances the visibility and monitoring capabilities of boot nodes by introducing an RPC server.
+Previously, boot nodes lacked RPCs and didn't expose any metadata, limiting our monitoring capabilities.
+With this update, several new APIs have been added, allowing us to efficiently monitor and track connectivity and peers connected to the boot nodes.
+In addition to these monitoring enhancements, the PR includes a redefinition of the node and RPC folder structure, leading to a more organized and well-structured codebase.
+This improvement ensures that adding boot node functions will be easier in the future.

+I also conducted code reviews, provided feedback to the team, and finalized [PR4731](https://github.com/harmony-one/harmony/pull/4731).

+---

 2024-08-17 Sat: Last week, I focused on preparing the [PR #4735](https://github.com/harmony-one/harmony/pull/4735) for the RPC feature for boot nodes and resolving issues with building of the PR.
 After conducting numerous tests and systematically removing each RPC feature to identify the problematic one, I found the root cause of the build issue.
 I am currently exploring solutions, and it appears that different configurations may be required for boot RPCs instead of using the same configs as the Harmony node.
 Once resolved, I will add more endpoints and finalize the tests.

 Additionally, I made a small [PR #4737](https://github.com/harmony-one/harmony/pull/4737) to update the Makefile.
 This update includes several commands that were previously missing from the output of the make help command.